Statutory Paternity Pay (SPP) - entitlement

 Resolution

 Your employee can choose to take one or two weeks of Paternity leave.
-They can take two separate weeks or 2 weeks consecutively.
-They can take these weeks any time up to 52 weeks after the date of birth or placement date.
-If the baby was born early, the employee can take it up to 52 weeks after the Sunday of the week in which the baby was due.
+They can take two separate weeks or two weeks consecutively.
+They can take these weeks anytime up to 52 weeks after the date of birth or placement date.
+If the baby is born early, the employee can take it up to 52 weeks after the baby's due week Sunday.

 • They don’t need to qualify for SPP to be able to take paternity leave